A Practical Guide to Green Cloud: Smarter Tech for Your Business and the Planet

 3. Choose the Right Green Cloud Services Provider

-- What percentage of your data centers run on renewable energy?
-[16]
+- What percentage of your power comes from renewable energy?

-- Do you provide tools for customers to track their own carbon footprint?
-[19]
+- Do you give me tools to track my own carbon footprint?

-- How transparent are you in your sustainability reporting?
+- How open are you with your sustainability reports?

-Comparing providers like AWS, Microsoft Azure, and Google Cloud on these metrics is a critical step.
-For example, Google has been a leader in matching its energy use with 100% renewables, while Microsoft has an ambitious goal to be carbon negative by 2030.
-[16, 40] AWS, the market leader, is the world's largest corporate purchaser of renewable energy.
-[32]
+Comparing providers like AWS, Microsoft Azure, and Google Cloud on these points is critical.
+For years, I've watched Google lead in matching its energy use with 100% renewables, while Microsoft has an incredible goal to be carbon negative by 2030.
+AWS, as the market leader, is the world's biggest corporate buyer of renewable energy.
+Do your homework.

 4. Optimize and Innovate Continuously

-- Implement auto-scaling: Automatically scale resources up and down to match demand precisely.
+- Implement auto-scaling: Automatically adjust resources to match demand perfectly, avoiding waste during quiet periods.

 Tips and strategies for Green Cloud to improve your Technology experience